rossta/rossta.github.com/source/blog/2018-02-05-deploying-vue-to-amazon-s3-with-circleci.html.md

 For continuous deployment, I chose CircleCI 1.0 since I'm most familiar with its configuration options and it's currently free for my needs.

-With an account on CircleCI linked to my Github account, I added my Connect Four Github project to CircleCI from the *Projects* tab in the CircleCI dashboard.
+With my Github account linked to my CircleCI, I added my Connect Four Github project to CircleCI from the *Projects* tab in the CircleCI dashboard.

 ![](blog/connect-four/s3/circle-add-projects.jpg)